QBDI/QBDI/docs/source/pyQBDI_usage.rst

 The following actions are performed with the API of QBDIPreload :

 - :cpp:func:`QBDI::qbdipreload_on_main`:
-  The script specified in ``PYQBDI_TOOL`` is loaded.
+  The python script is loaded.
 The program arguments can be found in ``sys.argv``.
   To avoid infinite loops with some python library, the environment variable ``LD_PRELOAD`` or ``DYLD_INSERT_LIBRARIES`` is removed from ``os.environ`` before the loading of the script.

 - :cpp:func:`QBDI::qbdipreload_on_run`: The method ``pyqbdipreload_on_run`` is called.
   This method must be implemented in the specified script.

 - :cpp:func:`QBDI::qbdipreload_on_exit`: The module ``atexit`` is triggered once.